 Unconscionable provisions

 What is “unconscionable” varies slightly from state to state.
 Each state will define unconscionable in its own way and determine the threshold of what is considered unconscionable.
 The overarching theme of this term across all states is something that is extremely unfair.
-If your prenup is deemed unconscionable, it will likely be thrown out.
+And if your prenup is deemed unconscionable, it will likely be thrown out.
 You may also have just one provision deemed unconscionable, and the court may simply strike that provision and carry on with the rest of the prenup.
 Either way, it’s not something you want to risk.

 We believe this concept is best explained via an example.
 Let’s look at a case from an Indiana court in 1991.
 The court declared that a significant change in financial circumstances might render a prenup unconscionable.
-In the case, the husband and wife executed a prenup which stated, in the event of a divorce, the husband shall pay the wife $500k in alimony (i.e., spousal support), plus $500/week while the divorce was ongoing.
+In this case, the husband and wife executed a prenup which stated, in the event of a divorce, the husband shall pay the wife $500k in alimony (i.e., spousal support), plus $500/week while the divorce was ongoing.
 At the time they signed the prenup, the husband was worth nearly $31,000,000.

 Time went by, and they got a divorce.
 The wife, of course, asked the court to enforce the prenup for her $500k payment.
-However, the husband had lost his money and had to declare bankruptcy, making him worth about $300k.
+However, the husband lost his money and had to declare bankruptcy, which made him worth about $300k.
 So, do you think it’s fair (i.e., “conscionable”) to make this man pay his ex-wife $500k when he doesn’t even have $500k?
 Yeah, neither did the court.
 The court said this is unconscionable, i.e., totally unfair, and a prenup shouldn’t leave one person in a position where they can’t even financially support themselves.

 Unlawful provisions

 Don’t include illegal provisions; just don’t do it!
 We’re talking about things that are against the law.
 This could be something as outlandish as requiring someone to commit a crime or something that violates state law, such as trying to enforce child custody in a prenup.
-If you do include unlawful provisions, the court may either throw it out altogether or strike the particular illegal provision.
-But why risk it?
+Typical unlawful provisions that are not accepted in a prenup include:

 Not following state requirements

 Every state has its own set of prenup requirements.
-Many of them are similar, such as requiring prenups to be in writing, signed by both parties, signed voluntarily, etc. However, some states have unique requirements that other states may not.
+Many of them are similar, such as requiring prenups to be in writing, signed by both parties, signed voluntarily, etc. However, some states have unique requirements that other states may not have.
 For example, California’s 7-day rule.
 If you do not follow California’s 7-day rule, you will likely have yourself a very invalid prenup.
-The 7-day rule requires the parties to leave seven calendar days between the day the prenup is presented to the other party in its final form and the day which the parties sign the prenup.
+The 7-day rule requires the parties to leave seven calendar days between the day the prenup is presented to the other party in its final form and the day on which the parties sign the prenup.
 This is unique to California, and it’s why you should be fully aware of your state’s requirements!

 0 Comments